Gesh901/Aviation-Study/README.md

-From the graph above, it seems that there were a lot more aviation accidents/incidents in the 1980s to the late 1990s which resulted in higher fatal and serious injuries.
-This trend seems to have changed at the turn of the millenium .
+From the graph above, there were a lot more aviation accidents/incidents in the 1980s to the late 1990s which resulted in higher fatal and serious injuries.
+This trend seems to have changed at the turn of the millenium.
 There could have been an implementation of major safety regulations which saw a major shift in air safety culture following high profile crashes.
 Similarly from the trend of the total uninjured below, we see a lot more spikes in the 1980s and 1990s as opposed to the post 2000 period.
 This implies there have been less aviation accidents/incidents in the post 2000 period which corroborates our findings as aforementioned.

 ```python